practicalli/spacemacs/repl-driven-development/index.md

 Cider Inspector is also a great way to navigate through a nested data structure.

-Cider debugger also provides a way to inspect data structures during the evaluation of a Clojure function call.
+Cider debug tool includes inspect to view values and data structures during the evaluation of a Clojure function call.

 > #### Hint::View large data sets
 > `, e P` with open a new buffer with the results of the current function and so it very useful for larger data results.